Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - To be able to interact with the data.

-### Customer who would be interested in this dasboard - Target client
+### Customer who would be interested in this dashboard - Target client

 - Anyone looking to commute in London.